typegoose/mongodb-memory-server/docs/api/classes/mongo-memory-server.md

 Typings: `static async create(opts?: MongoMemoryServerOpts): Promise<MongoMemoryServer>`

-Create an new Instance and start it (while being an Promise)
+Create an new Instance and start it (while being an Promise), uses [`MongoMemoryServerOpts`](../interfaces/mongo-memory-server-opts.md).

 ### stateChange